fenago/tableau-server/md/server/Creating Users - Tableau.md

 completely segregated content, projects, and data sources.

-When you install Tableau Server, it comes preconfigured with a site whose name is, unsurprisingly, [Default]{.uicontrol}.
+When you install Tableau Server, it comes preconfigured with a site whose name is, unsurprisingly, [Default].
 For the purposes of this guide, where you\'re running a single server and you want to get up and running with the least amount of fuss, we recommend using the default site.